duckbytes/amplify-build-status/README.md

 ### Outputs
 - `status` # The build status output according to the AWS CLI.
+- `backend_environment` # The environment name.
+- `graphql_endpoint` # The GraphQL endpoint.

+You can access these values later in your workflow like this:

+`${{ steps.amplify_status.outputs.environment_name }}`

 ## Known issues

+Sometimes the Amplify console doesn't automatically associate a backend with a new deployment.

+Amplify will successfully complete the new build, but it is necessary click `(Edit)` next to "Continuous deploys set up" and set it to the correct backend before the action can return the environment name and GraphQL endpoint.

+**only on V1**

 If you are connecting a branch to Amplify for the first time, the commit-id may be `HEAD` instead of the commit sha.
-Any subsequent bulds triggered by commits will use the actual commit sha.
+Any subsequent builds triggered by commits will use the actual commit sha.